-In most cases, the best known names for concrete fasteners are the original brand names.
+In most cases, the best-known names for concrete fasteners are the original brand names.
 The other names used for specific concrete fasteners are those that competing companies created to label their versions of the fasteners.
 To simplify this confusion, it is important to consult the following list.
 The generic name of the anchor is followed by a brief description, a list of names that the product is commonly called and common brand names.

 Concrete screws are a threaded product with either a hex washer or flat phillips countersunk head.
-They are designed to tap threads in a pre-drilled hole in a base material of concrete, brick or block.
+They are designed to tap threads into a pre-drilled hole in a base material of concrete, brick or block.

-Tapcon®, concrete screw, self tapping concrete screw, the original Tapcon, con-sert screw, consert screw, confast screw, ruff-nex, Kwik-con, Tapper, titen, masonry screws, concrete and masonry screw
+Tapcon®, concrete screw, self-tapping concrete screw, the original Tapcon, con-sert screw, consert screw, confast screw, ruff-nex, Kwik-con, Tapper, titen, masonry screws, concrete and masonry screw

 Wedge anchors are a steel stud with one of its ends threaded and the other end having a clip to set wedges between the stud and concrete.
 They are only for use in solid concrete.